 Sports Training & Nutrition Resources (02)

-PAGE: 01 02 03 04 05 06 07 08
+PAGE: 01 02 03 04 05 06 07 08 09 10 11 12

 Staying Hydrated While Biking and More

 Geared towards women, this article discusses preventing and dealing with hydration.
 Dehydration is probably one of the most common, and least appreciated, health problems if you're active in the outdoors.
-Each time you're active - biking, swimming, running and more -- body releases excess heat through sweating.
+Each time you're active—biking, swimming, running and more —your body releases excess heat through sweating.
 Sweating is useful; in a dry climate, the sweat evaporates and helps cool you down even more.
 In a humid climate, of course, you just "glow".
 Staying hydrated will help your endurance, help prevent heat problems, assist your body in working efficiently, and help prevent injuries, as you are more prone to injury and heat stress when you're dehydrated.

-Buyer's Test for Heart Rate Monitors
+Buyer's Guide to Heart Rate Monitors

 This guide can help athletes purchase a heart rate monitor.
 It discusses what features you need in a heart rate monitor, how your needs will grow and vary and choosing a heart rate monitor in your budget.
 The basic heart rate monitor is called a "continuous read" monitor, while the second class of monitors are zones monitors.
 The third type monitor is the most sophisticated and they are called "downloadable" monitors.
 This article also has information about making the commitment to wear a monitor, as well as heart rate monitor maintenance and repair, as well as choosing features and setting up a budget.

-© 2005 - 2007 BetterSportsHealth.com.
+© 2005 - BetterSportsHealth.com.
 All rights reserved. .

 BetterSportsHealth.com